espocrm/documentation/administration/bpm-drip-email-campaign.md

 ## Handling opting-out

-Once a target clicked on the unsibscribe link we want the whole process be terminated.
+Once a target clicked on the unsibscribe link we want the whole process to be terminated.

 For this, you need to add *Event Sub-Process*.
 Put *Signal Start Event* inside the sub-process rectangle and specify the signal name with the value `@optOut`.
 You also need to check the parameter *Is Interuppting* for this event.
 By setting this parameter, we indicate that the whole parent process should be interrupted once the event is catched.